Ninjago: Skybound: Critical reception

 Reviewer Melissa Camacho for Common Sense Media gave Skybound a 3 out of 5 star rating and noted that the season "offers lots of adventure and some positive messages."
 The reviewer also commented, "This entertaining series offers a fun, action-packed story while staying true to the Spinjitzu saga.
 The teen ninja do what most teenagers do, including engaging in competitive behavior and struggling through (largely innocent) romantic entanglements.
 But they continue to fight for good while recognizing the importance of honor, teamwork, loyalty, and treating everyone in the group equally, regardless of gender."
 Dave Trumbore for Collider gave the season a four star rating and opined that it is "a fun romp through the mythology in the modern era that emphasizes teamwork, cooperation, and loyalty throughout, all while providing a highly entertaining and action-packed series".
 RJ Carter for Critical Blast gave the season a 4 out of 5 rating and commented, "This sixth season of Ninjago has quite a bit of action and high drama in it.
 Yes, there's still a lot of humor that's at a kid level, but I was surprised by how much more there was to it than that.
 This was a compelling story that grabs the viewer.
 If you're a grown-up watching this through - because you've simply got to find out how it ends!"

 Other media

-An app game titled Ninjago: Skybound was released to accompany the season.
-It is a side-scrolling platform game for Android devices.
+An app game titled Lego Ninjago: Skybound was released to accompany the season.
+It is a side-scrolling platform game for Android devices and web browsers.
 The plot involves playing as the main ninja character Jay to stop Nadakhan and his Sky Pirates from stealing parts of Ninjago and rebuilding his realm.

 Six mini-movies titled Tall Tales that focus on the Sky Pirates were released in February, March and April 2016 on the Lego YouTube channel to accompany the season.
 The titles of the mini-movies were Tall Tale of Monkey Wretch, The Tall Tale of Flintlocke, The Tall Tale of Clancee, Tall Tale of Dogshank, The Tall Tale of Doubloon and The Tall Tale of Sqiffy & Bucko.